UX vs UI, they are used interchangeably, which creates problems for product managers and business owners. Find out the difference between the two.

 User research and usability testing methods are grouped based on attitudes and behaviors; in other words, what people say vs. what they do.

-Some methods intersect with quantitative vs. qualitative separated by raw numbers vs. understanding of “why” behind the numbers.
-Some user research methods are best suited for in-person research labs or in the user’s natural work environment.
+Some methods intersect with quantitative vs. qualitative, separated by raw numbers vs. understanding of the "why" behind the numbers.
+Some user research methods are best suited for in-person research labs or in the user's natural work environment.

 Remote testing is possible for some of the methods.
 Some user research methods need moderation, and others don't.
 Some are more manual, whereas others that can be completely automated.

-Combining insights from multiple methods is the most effective way to do UX research.
+Combining insights from multiple methods is the most effective UX research method.